Graduation Requirements for the Associate's Degree

 Residence - At least one year in residence (one year of attendance) at Spalding University is required of all candidates for a degree.

-Transfer Students - To graduate, a transfer student must have taken at least one-half of the credit hours required in the major field(s) and, if applicable, the minor field(s) at Spalding University.
+Transfer Students - To graduate, a transfer student must have successfully completed at least one-half of the credit hours required in the major field(s) and, if applicable, the minor field(s) at Spalding University.
 Spalding University awards degrees only to those students who have earned at least 25% of the credit hours required for the degree through instruction offered by Spalding University.
 For associate degrees requiring 60 hours, the minimum amount of hours that must be completed at Spalding is 15.

 In order to graduate, the student must have final grades posted in all previously taken classes.
 A student cannot graduate with an X grade or an I grade still posted on the transcript.
 Students cannot graduate with missing grades for any previously taken classes.
 Once all final grades have been submitted to the Registrar and have been posted on the student's transcript, then the degree will be posted.